salva/fastdbfs/README.md

 ### `open [profile]`

-sets the active Databricks profile used for communicating.
+Sets the active Databricks profile used for communicating.

 By default it uses `DEFAULT`.